lemollon/TV_Multiple_GEX_Levels/README.md

 # Loop through the tickers and make a request for each
 for ticker in tickers:
     params = {
-        'username': 'I-RWFNBLR2S1DP',  # Replace with your actual API key 'ticker': ticker,
+        'username': 'Your_API_Key',  # Replace with your actual API key 'ticker': ticker,
         'format': 'TRVIEW'
     }